My Father’s Peculiar Funeral

 I apologized to everyone—no one in my circles had been dwelling on the event either—and sped out of town.
 I made it to the airport right on time even with a detour into Pennsylvania to pick up a high voltage Jacob’s Ladder (someone’s ex-science fair project) that I bought off eBay for my sideline in science.
 My cousin was so nice.
 He apologized again.
 I told him not to worry about it, and I really meant it.
 Please let it go.
 I was very charitable.
 I was embarrassed as hell.
 I didn’t confess the truth for years, then earning one of the best double-takes that I can remember.

 We arrived late at night at a hotel where the family had taken out rooms.
 My reception was tepid.
 I had figured on being something of a black sheep, but not an invisible sheep.
 There was a half-dressed cousin who gave no greeting.
 I met my half-brother for the first time.
-I can’t recall him saying a word to me—but then who knows what agitprop he’d heard from our father.
+I can’t recall him saying a word to me—but then who knows what about me he’d heard from our father.
+Perhaps my rampant leprosy.
 I saw my cousin’s father, an uncle who had been very kind about visiting me over the years; unfortunately his mind had largely failed him and we said nothing.
 The next day I also met a half-sister who seemed very nice, and saw her sister with whom I’d had a falling out over, appropriately enough, the interpretation of our father’s history.
 The girls were from his third marriage, the one that stuck.

 For me it was all good.
 I was glad to have made it.
 I kept the poker face.